-Given the pressures of the pandemic, the process of self-assessment has not been as robust as the health board would strive for, however given the exceptional year, it is recognised that this process was sufficient but will require strengthening in 2021-22.
+Given the pressures of the pandemic, the process of self-assessment has not been as robust as the health board would strive for, although given the exceptional year, it is recognised that the process was sufficient.
+It will, however, require strengthening in 2021-22.

-Equality, Diversity and Human Rights
+• Equality, Diversity and Human Rights